ibm-cloud-docs/log-analysis/tutorial/kube.md

    ```
    {: pre}

-   The deployment is successful when you see one or more LogDNA pods.
-The number of LogDNA pods equals the number of worker nodes in your cluster.
+   The deployment is successful when you see one or more logging pods.
+The number of logging pods equals the number of worker nodes in your cluster.
 All pods must be in a `Running` state.

-## Step 4: Launch the LogDNA dashboard and view logs
+## Step 4: Launch the logging dashboard and view logs
 {: #kube_step4}

-To launch the LogDNA dashboard through the {{site.data.keyword.cloud_notm}} console, complete the following steps:
+To launch the logging dashboard through the {{site.data.keyword.cloud_notm}} console, complete the following steps:

 1. Log in to your [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.